Patrick Lannon D-Day

-Patrick was born in Stockport in 1925.
-He attended Our Lady’s in Stockport until he was 14, leaving with his standard 7 certificate.
+Patrick was born in Stockport in August 1925.
+He attended Our Lady’s School in Stockport until he was 14, leaving with his standard 7 certificate.
 He then went to work in a cotton mill, replacing bobbins when they were broken.
-One day, Patrick was sent home as he arrived to work late that morning.
-He took this opportunity to volunteer for the Royal Northumberland Fusiliers regiment (a county based infantry regiment) and received his call up papers at the end of August 1943.
+One day, Patrick was sent home as he arrived at work late that morning.
+He took this opportunity to volunteer for the Royal Northumberland Fusiliers Regiment (a county based infantry regiment) and received his call up papers at the end of August 1943.

 The Normandy Campaign